 “How well did you love?” he asked.
-I didn’t answer, instead I fidgeted.
+I didn’t answer, instead, I fidgeted.
 “How well did you love my friend?”
-Still I didn’t answer preferring to get lost in the melody line of the music coming from the orchestra beyond the gates.
+Still, I didn’t answer preferring to get lost in the melody line of the music coming from the orchestra beyond the gates.
 “This is not a competition.
 At Rainbow Depot there is no right or wrong answer.
 There is no failure here, not in this place.
 There is only the symphony.
 Can you hear it?”
 Indeed I could hear it, I have heard it all my life I thought, sometimes while doing the dishes as a kid with mum, occasionally while having sex, leading me closer to a place yet to be discovered.
 “How well did you love?” he prompted again.

 “Not very well mister DJ.
-Oh, there has been times I’ve done okay.
+Oh, there have been times I’ve done okay.
 But at the end of the day, once the shit has settled and the band has gone home, I don’t think I’ve done well at all.
 But, if you compare me to other people I’ve done alright.
 Alright does sound a little underwhelming though.
-You said something about there being no comparison but that, I think, is a very idealistic position for you to be taking and …” The DJ cut me off mid sentence.
+You said something about there being no comparison but that, I think, is a very idealistic position for you to be taking and …” The DJ cut me off mid-sentence.
 “Stop.
 I said this is NOT a competition.
-And, as a general rule there should be NO comparison.
-How well did you love is all I asked.
+And, as a general rule, there should be NO comparison.
+How well did you love is all I asked?
 It’s the easiest of all questions, yet you stand in this safe place with no answer, only comparison.
 Tell me, what do you feel under your skin?”
-There was no getting out of it, no changing records, not even a murder on the dance floor could save me.
+There was no getting out of it, no changing records, and not even a murder on the dance floor could save me.
 I had to answer.

 “Okay.
 I’ll tell you.
-Under my skin I believe not all people are created equal.
+Under my skin, I believe not all people are created equal.
 I reckon there are a lot of really fucked up things happening today that most people aren’t aware of or even give a shit about.
 I stress.
-I think sometimes, not every day…but sometimes I think we are all doomed to die if the millennials are left in charge of the office (even just for a few minutes) and I believe wholeheartedly in the power of chocolate to make you feel better after a break up.
+I think sometimes, not every day…but sometimes I think we are all doomed to die if the millennials are left in charge of the office (even just for a few minutes) and I believe wholeheartedly in the power of chocolate to make you feel better after a breakup.
 But, mostly mister DJ I believe in music and a God that can dance.”

 “How well did YOU love Mr DJ?”
 I asked him.
 He looked up a little surprised but kept packing.
 “Are YOU from Chicago?”
 I continued.
-Still no answer came.
-He shut the boot, got into his car, turned the keys in the ignition.
+Still, no answer came.
+He shut the boot, got into his car, and turned the keys in the ignition.
 The car radio came on…98.
 7 FM Chicago.
 A symphony was playing.

 “What’s that playing?”
 I asked.
 “That music, I recognise it.”